JPAntonisse/nox-spellenzolder-rating/README.md

 ## Dataset
-The scoring of Nox' boardgames will be shortly available on another Github Repo as a dataset in csv format.
+The scoring of Nox' boardgames are available on the Dataset repository: https://github.com/JPAntonisse/nox-spellenzolder